 Is Vancouver worth visiting in winter?

-How bad is winter in Vancouver?
+How harsh is winter in Vancouver?

-Vancouver’s winter weather can be comparable with European cities like London or Amsterdam or American cities like Seattle.
+Winter in Vancouver can be comparable with European cities like London or Amsterdam or American cities like Seattle.
 That’s to say, it gets cold and dreary but by no means is it a typical Canadian winter full of snow and ice.

 Is winter a good time to visit Vancouver?